Personal Development internship in Morocco, Thibault Juillard, X 2017

-The personal development internship (DFHM internship) is compulsory for all first year students for a period of six months, either in the armed forces or a civilian organization, in France or abroad.
+The Personal Development and Military Training internship is compulsory for all French speaking first year students for a period of six months, either in the armed forces or a civilian organization, in France or abroad.
 This year, 45 students are doing their internship abroad.

-Ingénieur Polytechnicien students do their internship in the four corners of the world, such as Angélique de Méric, X 2017, currently in Senegal, teaching at the Mariama Ba School for girls.
-As for Thibault, he is in Rabat, Morocco.
-He is doing his internship in the Moulay Youssef high school in Rabat, Morocco.
+Thibault Juillard is doing his Personal Development internship in the Moulay Youssef high school in Rabat, Morocco.
 The high school opened in 1916 and is a renowned institution which has secondary level classes and preparatory classes.
 The mission of Thibault is to support and help students in preparing the Higher School Preparatory Classes competitive exams, to assist the teacher and to monitor practical works.
 Here is Thibault’s first impression:

 “When one imagines Rabat, the capital city of Morocco, the tendency is to think about a city struck by the sultry heat of the African sun.
 Nevertheless, the city starts to cool as winter approaches.
 Just arrived, I was preparing to meet students.
 I entered the room, the teacher was not there.
 After a few minutes, I wondered whether I had to stay or not as the teacher had not come yet.
 I decided to introduce myself and to entertain students with my best cabaret act: polynomial functions!